James Park (entrepreneur): Early life

+He attended high school at the all-boys University School in Cleveland, Ohio.
+His parents, who emigrated from South Korea, owned a wig shop in downtown Cleveland, among other shops, such as an ice cream parlor, a fish market, a dry-cleaning business, and a clothing store.
+Park spent a lot of time in his parents' shops and even sold products for them, and his own work ethic was influenced by their example.

+He studied computer science as an undergraduate at Harvard College but dropped out his junior year to pursue his own business.
+Before creating the company that would become Fitbit, Park created a startup B2B infrastructure software firm called Epesi Technologies, which is now defunct.
+Park considers Epesi Technologies his "greatest failure" and described the experience as "particularly painful".

+Park met Eric Friedman (a computer science Yale graduate) at Epsei, but after the dot-com bubble burst in 2000 and Epesi closed its doors, both Park and Friedman went to work as engineers for a company called Dun & Bradstreet.

 Career

-Out of college, he co-founded an e-commerce site that managed to raise a few million dollars.
-The company folded during the dot com crash.
+After Epesi folded, Park's next venture was an early concept for a photo editing and sharing platform.
+The company was called Heypix.
+After Heypix's first ever press release, it caught the attention of CNET, who offered the company $4 million.

-Park co-founded Fitbit with Eric Friedman on March 26, 2007 after according to a Forbes profile "realizing the potential of sensors on the Wii remote such as accelerometers paired with smaller and smaller devices."
+Park co-founded Fitbit with Eric Friedman on March 26, 2007, after "realizing the potential of sensors on the Wii remote such as accelerometers paired with smaller and smaller devices".
 The co-founders started with an initial investment of $400,000 contributed by them and others but realized one year after starting that more funds would be needed for a product launch.
 They were able to get additional funding from SoftTech VC and True Ventures.
 Park found the initial stages of developing the product to be tough, especially in finding a hardware manufacturer.
-He recalled the search for the right supplier and organizing the production line in Asia left the company "pretty close to being dead."
+He recalled the search for the right supplier and organizing the production line in Asia left the company "pretty close to being dead".
+In a 2019 interview, Park said, "Going public is good for investors and employees.
+Ours was the largest consumer electronics IPO in US history."

+Google purchased Fitbit in 2019 for $2.1 billion.